 During the last year and a half, the world’s attention has been focused squarely on SARS-CoV-2, the coronavirus that causes COVID-19.
 While deadly, this virus is only one of many pathogens that threaten our well-being.
 For many years, scientists have been warning about another microscopic menace: drug-resistant microbes.

-Dr. Paul Thomassin, BSc(Agr)’78, a professor of Agricultural Economics and former director of the McGill Centre for the Convergence of Health and Economics explains how antimicrobial resistance, or AMR, poses a serious threat to health systems and economies around the globe.
-“Unless we deal with this issue, by 2050, we’re going to have a big problem, not only in terms of the number of people who die, which is obviously a major social concern, but also in terms of the economic impact," he says.
+Antimicrobial resistance, or AMR, poses a serious threat to health systems and economies around the globe.
+Unlike COVID, however, AMR is a slow-moving disaster—the worst effects will not be seen for years to come.
+“Unless we deal with this issue, by 2050, we’re going to have a big problem,” says Dr. Paul Thomassin, BSc(Agr)’78, a professor of Agricultural Economics and former director of the McGill Centre for the Convergence of Health and Economics.
+“Not only in terms of the number of people who die, which is obviously a major social concern, but also in terms of the economic impact.”

 Unlike in medicine, where antibiotics are used solely to treat infection, in agriculture, they are also used much more broadly to improve production.
 “If you look at some countries like Canada, approximately 60 to 70% of our antibiotic use is in agriculture,” Thomassin says.
 However, changing such practices will come at a cost, so it's important to know exactly how much AMR is coming from the food production system, he adds.
 “There are a variety of different places where you can make interventions.”